 Graduates of the diploma program receive skills that enable them to work with architects, engineers, design firms, contractors, lumber yards, building suppliers, government agencies, and many other related areas.

 According to CAREERwise, the median hourly pay as an Architectural Technology in the state of Minnesota is $25.22 per hour.
-The employment outlook through 2024 is expected to grow approximately -4.8%, a shrinking career.

 Access gainful employment information, including program length, tuition costs, financing options and success rates.